45Drives/cephgeorep/README.md

 ## Prerequisites
 You must have a Ceph file system. `rsync`, `scp`, or similar must be installed on both the local system and the remote backup.
 You must also set up passwordless SSH from your sender (local) to your receiver (remote backup) with a public/private key pair to allow rsync to send your files without prompting for a password.
 For compilation, boost development libraries are needed.
 The binary provided is statically linked, so the server does not need boost to run the daemon.

-## Runtime Dependencies
-Since the binary is statically linked, no boost runtime libraries are needed on the system.
-It only requires that `rsync`, etc. is installed.

 ## Quick Start
 * [Install](#installation)
 * Initialize configuration file: `cephfssyncd -d` (This can be skipped if you installed from .rpm or .deb)